SarveshMankar/vscode-Highlight-It/README.md

-# 🖍️ VS Code Highlight Extension
+# 🖍️ Highlight-It: VS Code Highlight Extension

 This extension allows you to highlight text in your editor using multiple colors, helping you mark important code areas, annotate sections, or visually separate logic blocks.